Bickering is not yet a full-fledged fight, but it could become one. Or it could just go on all day long until it drives you crazy.

 Here are some examples of how to put it all together, depending on the reason for the bickering.
 In each of these cases, notice that the parent could have jumped in and shut down the child who was needling the other.
 But that would just have led to hard feelings and more bickering in the future...and probably even in the next few minutes!

-Instead, notice how in each case the parent responds to the bickering by realizing that the children have legitimate needs that they need the parents' help to express to their sibling.
+Instead, notice how in each case the parent responds to the bickering by realizing that both children have legitimate needs that they need the parents' help to express to their sibling.
 With a little coaching from parents, the kids are able to resolve their differences in ways that bring them closer, instead of making them more resentful of each other.

 A temporary conflict of needs